Quantum trajectories and reduced dynamics in time-correlated environments: Quantum dynamics

 By averaging over the trajectories, the mean density matrix dynamics is governed by

-The generator of the evolution presents itself with three distinct terms.
-The first one is the Hamiltonian dynamics of the system.
-The second one, proportional to $\sigma^2$, is a Lindblad dissipator.
-The last term, proportional to $\theta$, features the correlation ${\mathbb{E}(X_t \tilde{\rho}_t)}$ between the system evolution and the colored noise which models the environment.
+The right-hand side presents itself with three distinct terms.
+The first one accounts for the contribution of the system Hamiltonian.
+The second one, proportional to $\gamma^2$, is a Lindblad-type dissipator.
+The last term, proportional to $\theta$, features the correlation ${\mathbb{E}(X_t \rho^\mathrm{trj}_t)}$ between the system evolution and the colored noise.

-Due to this cross-correlation between the single realization of the OU process and each trajectory, \cref{eq:nM-QME_OUdriven} is not in a closed form in terms of the mean density matrix $\rho_t$, and we have to rely on stochastic unraveling for its numerical solution.
-This term affects the long-time dynamics in a way that is not immediately evident or easily predictable, owing to the open-form nature of the equation.
-In \cref{sec:RED} below, we derive an approximate closure model that helps understanding the role of the correlation term.
+Due to this cross-correlation between the single realization of the OU process and each trajectory, the QME in \cref{eq:nM-QME_OUdriven} is not in a closed form in terms of the mean density matrix $\rho_t$, and we have to rely on stochastic unraveling for its numerical solution.
+This affects the long-time dynamics in a way that is not immediately evident or easily predictable.
+In \cref{sec:RED} below, we derive an approximate closure model that helps the understanding of the role of the correlation term.

 A striking example of the importance of the correlation term in \cref{eq:nM-QME_OUdriven} can be seen by considering its stationary state.
-Because the operators $R$ are constrained to be Hermitian when introducing colored noise (see \Cref{app:proofAntiHermit}), by considering only the Lindblad dissipator we would expect to reach a distribution with equally populated eigenstates.
+Because the operators $R$ are constrained to be Hermitian when introducing colored noise (see \Cref{app:proofAntiHermit} in the supplementary material), by considering only the Lindblad dissipator we would expect to reach a distribution with equally populated eigenstates.
 We will show in the following that this prediction is not always true when the open cross-correlation term is present.